 Shift your mindset to your saving goals

-An important tip for saving for your retirement in your 50s is to change your mindset early and focus on what’s essential, rather than nice.
+An important tip for saving for your retirement in your 50s is to change your mindset early and focus on what’s essential, rather than what’s nice.
 Now is the time to prioritise your needs over your wants so you can reach your savings goals.
-The first step is to use a retirement calculator to help get an idea of how much you’re likely to need.
+You could use a retirement calculator to help get an idea of how much you may need.

-You may, however, need to re-evaluate some of your retirement plans and consider pushing back your retirement by a few years if you can.
-Remember that you don’t need to make these decisions on your own: it can be helpful to speak to a financial adviser if you need more guidance on your investments.
+You may, also need to re-evaluate some of your retirement plans and consider pushing back your retirement by a few years if you can.
+Remember that you don’t need to make these decisions on your own: it can be helpful to speak to a financial adviser if you’d like more guidance on your plans and investments.

 Transition to retirement